 Cornerstones: You may have wondered about the two date-stones set into a small brick wall opposite the front entrance.
 This wall was one piece of the original 1956 building that was left in place when most of it was razed to be replaced by the new three-storey building in 1996.
 The early stone was donated by a Mennonite-owned memorial stones company in Kitchener-Waterloo.
-There’s a time capsule inside the wall –– what it might contain nobody seems to remember!
+There’s a time capsule inside the wall .
+What it contains nobody seems to remember!

-Anabaptist history chart: Placed in the main-floor office hallway, this mammoth chart was a gift from Otto Tiessen.
-Having experienced years away from the Mennonite world working as a diplomat, Otto feels it’s important to connect with our spiritual and historical roots as a worldwide Christian movement –– and this chart portrays in graphic form the tangled interconnections between various strands of Anabaptists.
+Anabaptist history chart: You’ll find this helpful chart in the hall to the pastor’s offices.
+It was a gift from Otto Tiessen.
+For many years he was away from the Mennonite world working as a diplomat.
+He felt it was important to connect with our spiritual and historical roots as a worldwide Christian movement.
+The chart portrays the tangled interconnections between various strands of Anabaptists.

-Lobby table: This beautiful oak table, which can be expanded to seat 15 or so, was a gift from Shelley Lepp on the occasion of our renovation project in 2016, which among other things significantly expanded our lobby space.
-A dining room table may not be a typical way to furnish a lobby, but it encapsulates many of our congregation’s traditions and values of community, hospitality and mutuality.
-It’s a place to sit down together to eat, chat, watch youngsters play in the adjacent toy area, peruse library books or even hold a meeting.
+Table: This beautiful oak table, which can be expanded to seat 15 or more, was a gift from Shelley Lepp on the occasion of our renovation project in 2016.
+It encapsulates many of our congregation’s traditions and values of community, hospitality and mutuality.
+It’s a place to sit down together to eat, chat, and watch youngsters play.
+You’ll find it in our basement.